 If you’re planning a trip to the Dominican Republic, I would highly recommend this excursion!

-If you enjoyed reading about Part 3 of my trip, don’t forget to read the other two parts to the holiday!
+If you enjoyed reading about Part 3 of my trip, don’t forget to read the other three parts to the holiday!